Chrischn/Project-Tessera/README.md

 ## Legal & Trademarks

-This project is not affiliated with, sponsored, or endorsed by Take-Two Interactive Software, Inc. or Firaxis Games.
+This project is not affiliated with, sponsored, or endorsed by Take-Two Interactive Software, Inc., Firaxis Games or Gamebase Co., Ltd.
 “Sid Meier’s Civilization”, “Civilization”, and related marks are trademarks or registered trademarks of Take-Two Interactive Software, Inc. in the U.S. and other countries.
+“Gamebryo, LightSpeed” and related marks are trademarks or registered trademarks of Gamebase Co., Ltd.
 All trademarks are the property of their respective owners.

 ## No bundled game assets